SFH-Foundation/sfhfoundation/docs/pointers/practice/witnessing-perfection.md

 ---
 title: Witnessing Perfection
 description: A discussion of the Islamic notion of "witnessing", or "shahada", and how this can lead one to realizing the perfection of each and every moment.
-image: prescriptions/img/sfh_witnessing.jpg
+image: pointers/img/sfh_witnessing.jpg
 ---

 # Witnessing Perfection

 This article contains a brief series of excerpts from the book "Witnessing Perfection", which detail the specifically Islamic notion of "witnessing" (or _shahada_ in Arabic), and how this can lead one to realizing the perfection of each and every moment.

-_These excerpts come from only the first few pages of <a href="https://zahrapublications.pub/book-WitnessingPerfection.php#bookTitle" target="_blank">"Witnessing Perfection"</a>_.
+_These excerpts come from the first pages of <a href="https://zahrapublications.pub/book-WitnessingPerfection.php#bookTitle" target="_blank">"Witnessing Perfection"</a>_.

 ## Body, Mind and Heart